 For the soft ricotta cookies:

-- In a large bowl, beat soft butter with sugar and vanilla.
+- In a large bowl, beat soft 1 cup + 2 tablespoons unsalted butter with 1 ½ cups sugar and 1 teaspoon vanilla extract.

-- Stir in the ricotta until well incorporated.
-If the ricotta is too chunky, you can whip it slightly first before adding it.
+- Stir in 1 cup whole milk ricotta until well incorporated.
+If the ricotta is too chunky, you can whip it slightly before adding it.

 - Drop teaspoonfuls onto the baking sheet, leaving space between them, as they will spread while baking.

 - Gently flatten the tops if they are too high and bake for 12 to 15 minutes or until they start to turn golden.
-They should not sink when gently pressed with a finger.
+They should not sink when the center is gently pressed with a finger.

 For the lemon glaze: